vatsalgajera-tech/DSA-Solutions/README.md

-# NeetCode Solutions 🚀
+# Solutions 🚀

-This repository contains my solutions to problems from the NeetCode roadmap.
+This repository contains my solutions to problems.
 The solutions are implemented in Python and are organized by topic for easy navigation and reference.

 The purpose of this repository is to strengthen my understanding of Data Structures and Algorithms, improve problem-solving skills, and prepare for technical interviews.
 I regularly update this repository as I solve new problems and learn better approaches.